Kars Parish, New Brunswick

-Kars is a civil parish in Kings County, New Brunswick, Canada.
+Kars is a geographic parish in Kings County, New Brunswick, Canada.

-For governance purposes it forms the local service district of the parish of Kars, which is a member of Regional Service Commission 8 (RSC8).
+Prior to the 2023 governance reform, it comprised the local service district of the parish of Kars, which was a member of Kings Regional Service Commission (RSC8).

 Origin of name

 The parish was named for the Siege of Kars, last major operation of the Crimean War.

 History

 Kars was erected in 1860 from Greenwich and Springfield Parishes.

 In 1877 the islands in Belleisle Bay were added to Kars.